FarjadAS/Deep_Learning_project/README.md

 This project focuses on estimating the speed of vehicles using computer vision techniques.
 The primary goal is to detect vehicles in a video stream and calculate their speeds in real-time.

+Since file was too big i had to find another way to showcase my work

+here's Kaggle link for my work you can access it here: https://www.kaggle.com/code/helixs/speed-estimation-project-final-farjad

+It's an Ipynb file with resukts showcasing

 ## Table of Contents

 - [Introduction](#introduction)